opro/opro/README.md

     $ rake db:migrate
 ````

-This will add `Oauth::AccessGrant` and `Oauth::ClientApplication` to your database
+This will add `Oauth::AuthGrant` and `Oauth::ClientApp` to your database

 ## Setup